-186. The business paid \$100 cash dividend to Charles Nice (the sole stockholder of the corporation).
-Set up the necessary T-accounts below and show how this transaction would be recorded directly in those accounts.
+193. The business paid \$100 cash dividend to Charles Nice (the sole stockholder of the corporation).
+Set up the necessary T-accounts below by entering appropriate account names, and show how this transaction would be recorded directly in those accounts.